Building an Affiliate Program for Your Ecommerce Business

 Simplify affiliate onboarding

 Getting affiliates ready to contribute to the program should be a high priority.
-After all, in the digital world (and in particularly with global affiliates), you’re not likely to have many one-to-one encounters with partners.
-You need to rely on technology to do its job.
+After all, in the digital world (and in particular with global affiliates), you’re not likely to have many one-to-one encounters with partners.
+You need to rely on technology to do your job.
 Self-service is the key here.
-Have affiliates onboard themselves through a portal, complete with their contact details, payment preferences and account information, and tax identification.
+Have affiliates onboard themselves through a portal, complete with their contact details, payment preferences, account information, and tax identification.
 This takes all the effort off your own team, who can then focus on vetting affiliates and expanding the relationship.

 Understand the importance of affiliate payments

 Affiliate program payments are tantamount to success.
 Why?
 What other indicator do affiliates have to go by to continue driving business for you?
 E-commerce is a fickle space where dozens of retailers offer the same or similar products.
 For the high-performing affiliate, that means whatever awesome campaign they might have developed for you, they could easily change that ‘Buy’ link to another program if you cross them.
 48 percent of affiliates have dropped out of a program because of a payment issue.
 46 percent of those who haven’t would.
 That puts 69 percent of your affiliate population at risk for churn just because of a payment issue.

 Communicate and motivate